This isn’t going to be your typical, feel-good blog.

 It was actually inspired by a sad event:

-A ridiculously talented new agency writer quit my writing team not too long ago, giving up due to mental depression – the reason given in her abrupt “I quit” email, sent at 3 a.m.
+A ridiculously talented new agency writer quit my writing team, giving up due to mental depression – the reason given in her abrupt “I quit” email, sent at 3 a.m.

 Honestly?
 I was shocked to see her walk out.